Credentials and Other Official Stuff

 - 16 years teaching writing at the university with students from freshman to graduate level

-My Writing Journey
+Getting Schooled: My Writing Journey

 A woman who writes has power, and a woman with power is feared. — Gloria E. Anzaldúa

-When I was a child I loved books and stories and knew one day I would tell my own stories.
-As I grew, I discovered the power of words had to enact change and how that power could strike fear into those desperate to maintain control over even the smallest of fiefdoms.
-In sixth grade three friends and I started an unauthorized class newspaper.
-After two issues we were shut down by the principal who found the idea of four preteens writing about school events without adult supervision a threat to her power.
 My journalism got a similar reception in high school where I was an op-ed columnist for the official school newspaper.
 Each month when my column came out I was called down to the principal’s office to “discuss” my writing and why it was “troubling.”
 My column about the condition of the school bathrooms was so troubling the superintendent came down to view them for himself.
 The adrenaline rush from that victory was exhilarating.
-My writing had power.
+My writing had forced action and change.
 But calling out those in authority was dangerous, even at the high school level.
 They couldn’t stop me from writing, but they could take away something I cared deeply about at that time—my graduation honor cords.
 I knew I had earned them, but my name was wiped from the list, and on graduation day when the cords were passed out I went away empty handed.
+I had been schooled.

-In college a fellow feminist friend and I coauthored a letter to the administration asking them to address the unequal treatment given to female students.
+In college a friend and I coauthored a letter to the administration asking them to address the unequal treatment given to female students.
 In the letter we wrote that if our concerns were not addressed we would take our grievances to the local newspaper where they would be read by the local community, parents, and students.
-This was a conservative, Christian school that did not take kindly to two upstart leftist students infiltrating their squeaky clean public image.
-We were told the only solution to the unequal treatment of women on campus was not to grant women the same privileges as the male students, but to take away from the men so they would be subject to the same rules at the women.
+This was a conservative, Christian school that did not take kindly to two upstart students infiltrating their squeaky clean public image.
+We were told the only solution to the unequal treatment of women on campus was not to grant women the same privileges as the male students, but to take privileges away from the men so they would be subject to the same rules as the women.
 We were told no one would be happy with us if that was the result of our letter.
 We would be social outcasts.
 And of course, the upper administration would have our letter and our names.
 The stakes were higher this time.
 These were not people who would stop at taking away ceremonial honors on graduation day.
 They would take away graduation altogether.

 But one can only remain silent if their survival and the survival of those they love remains unthreatened.
 Conditions in my country are no longer ones that ensure survival of any but the most privileged.
-I could no longer lie to myself and pretend silence is an ethic choice, so I picked up my began to write.
+I could no longer lie to myself and pretend silence is an ethical choice, so I picked up my began to write.
 And I invite you to do the same.

 I will not have my life narrowed down.
 I will not bow down to somebody else’s whim or to someone else’s ignorance. —bell hooks